Monday on 1590 KVGB, “The Talk of the Town”

 7A-9A Early Morning Show with Dakota Tucker – News – Sports –Obits, Entertainment

-8:30-9A “Ask the Expert Show” hosted by Steve Webster.
-Guests include Dr. Kevyn Soupiset from Progressive and Advance Therapy in Great Bend, Larned and Hays.
+8:30-9A “Ask the Expert Show” hosted by John O’Connor.
+Guests include David Gonzales from Achieve Rehab in Great Bend.

 9A-10A Trading Post with John O’Connor